gdams/website-v2-1/content/mdx-docs/installation/index.md

 ## Installers

-Installers are currently available for Windows® and macOS® JDK and JRE packages.
+Installers are currently available for Windows&reg; and macOS&reg; JDK and JRE packages.
 Installation steps are covered in the following sections:

 * [Windows MSI installers packages](/installation/windows)